Genome Sequencing Identifies Variants Possibly Linked to Childhood Asthma

 The study was published in the journal BMC Medical Genetics and was supported by a grant from the National Institutes of Health.

-This Article was submitted by Denise L Meyer, on Thursday, October 18, 2012.
+This article was submitted by Denise L Meyer on October 18, 2012.